 And that’s just a very quick rundown of what’s involved!

 ‘Basic’ amp repairs (such as dry joints, tube replacement, biasing (granted not that basic), socket replacement etc) will be carried out by me.
 More complex work or anything that I’m not comfortable doing will be passed over to my good friend Richie Stopforth (he of ‘The Mafia’ fame) who is an absolute guru when it comes to the magic of guitar amps.
 Remember, there’s incredibly high voltages inside an amp even when they’re not plugged in.
 Unless you know EXACTLY what you’re doing then don’t even think about going anywhere near the insides of one!

 4. What’s your turnaround time?

-For guitars I aim to get most things done within a week although this can take longer if parts are needed etc.
+For guitars I aim to get most things done within 12 days although this can take longer if parts are needed etc.